RtMstQrE7/The-Harvanger-Ravenger-of-Souls/README.md

-# Magic: The Gathering Clone - Offline Edition
+# The-Harvanger-Ravenger-of-Souls

-A standalone, offline version of the Magic: The Gathering card game clone with full asset editing capabilities and no internet requirements.
+The-Harvanger-Ravenger-of-Souls game was inspired by and at first based of card game Magic The Gathering A standalone, offline version of The-Harvanger-Ravenger-of-Souls card game clone with full asset editing capabilities and no internet requirements.

-## 🎮 Quick Start
+How to run the downloadable offline version ### 🎮 Quick Start

 ### Option 1: Simple HTTP Server (Recommended)
 1. Open a terminal/command prompt in this folder